kubernetes/enhancements/keps/sig-node/5894-node-system-partition/README.md

 2. **Downgrade (disable)**: Remove `systemPartition` config and disable the feature gate.
 Restart kubelet.
 System Pods are restarted and moved back to the default cgroup hierarchy under `kubepods`.
-The orphaned `kubepods/system/` cgroup is cleaned up by kubelet's cgroup garbage collection.
+The orphaned `kubepods/system/` cgroup is reclaimed in two steps, the pod cgroups inside it by the orphan pod cgroup cleanup and the empty partition roots by a periodic task, so it can take a few minutes to disappear.
 User Pods are unaffected.
 3. **Re-upgrade (re-enable)**: Same as step 1.
 Kubelet recreates the system partition cgroup hierarchy and moves system Pods back into it on the next sync.
 No persistent state is left behind from the